Sick notes for missed classes and withdrawals

-We encourage all undergraduate students to review the SFU Student Services withdrawals policy, and to discuss extensions, deferrals, and withdrawals with your professors and/or teaching assistants before requesting documentation from staff at HCS.
+We encourage all students to review SFU’s policies on withdrawals and academic concessions, and to discuss your options such as extensions, deferrals and withdrawals with your instructors.

-Supporting documents are provided at the discretion of the professional staff member when:
+Students can obtain supporting documentation through SFU’s Health and Counselling Services (HCS).
+Supporting documents are provided at the discretion of an HCS professional staff member when:

 • You are a patient/client of HCS